Uncertainty: In measurements

 By propagating the variances of the components through a function relating the components to the measurement result, the combined measurement uncertainty is given as the square root of the resulting variance.
 The simplest form is the standard deviation of a repeated observation.

-In metrology, physics, and engineering, the uncertainty or margin of error of a measurement, when explicitly stated, is given by a range of values likely to enclose the true value.
+In metrology, physics, engineering, and chemistry, the uncertainty or margin of error of a measurement, when explicitly stated, is given by a range of values likely to enclose the true value.
 The uncertainty is often the standard uncertainty, which assumes an approximately Gaussian distribution, with the uncertainty expressing one standard deviation.
 This may be denoted by error bars on a graph, or by the following notations: